Treaty Monitoring Bodies

 The Committee urges the State party to continue to facilitate a national dialogue on women’s right to reproductive health, including on the very restrictive abortion laws.
 It also urges the State party to further strengthen family planning services, ensuring their availability to all women and men, young adults and teenagers."

-The Committee on the Elimination of Discrimination against Women also criticised Ireland’s abortion laws in 1999 following their review of Ireland’s human rights record.
+The UN Committee on the Elimination of Discrimination against Women also criticised Ireland’s abortion laws in 1999.

 Charter Monitoring Bodies